Superman vs. The KKK: How a Radio Show Dismantled the Masked Menace

 18 min read

-In the unstable vacuum left by World War II, when global enemies had just been vanquished overseas, America wrestled with a specter born of its own soil—the Ku Klux Klan.
+In the volatile vacuum left by World War II, when global enemies had just been vanquished overseas, America wrestled with a specter born of its own soil—the Ku Klux Klan.
 Cloaked in mythology and mayhem, the Klan was staging a sordid comeback.
-Enter Stetson Kennedy, a civil rights crusader with subversive flair, and a esoteric weapon fit for the airwaves: Superman.
-Together, through a new act of proto-media activism, they launched a cultural offensive that ridiculed, exposed, and whether you decide to ignore this or go full-bore into rolling out our solution undercut the sinister choreography of white supremacy—employing nothing over valves, voltmeters, and a microphone.
+Enter Stetson Kennedy, a civil rights crusader with subversive flair, and a secret weapon fit for the airwaves: Superman.
+Together, through a pioneering act of proto-media activism, they launched a cultural offensive that ridiculed, exposed, and in the end undercut the sinister choreography of white supremacy—using nothing more than valves, voltmeters, and a microphone.

 The Klan trafficked in cryptic rituals and pseudo-mysticism—an overcompensated blend of fraternity and fear-mongering.
 They cloaked their violence beneath a veneer of legitimacy, wrapped in Americana yet divorced from its ideals.